microsoft/RHSampling/README.md

 Row-Sampling-based Rowhammer defenses are one of the oldest and simplest classes of defense techniques suitable for a memory controller.
 On each row activate, the memory controller flips a biased coin.
-With a low probability $p$ ($p\ll1$), the row address is \emph{sampled} and the row is treated as if it is an aggressor row.
+With a low probability $p$ ($p\ll1$), the row address is *sampled* and the row is treated as if it is an aggressor row.
 The memory controller performs a mitigative action such as refreshing the corresponding victim rows.
-A sufficiently high sampling rate $p$ thwarts a \rh attack because it ensures that an aggressor row cannot escape being sampled with very high probability.
-Some of the earliest papers on \rh introduced variants of sampling-based defenses under the names of ``Probabilistic Adjacent Row Activation'' (PARA)'' and ``Probabilistic Row Activation'' (PRA).
+A sufficiently high sampling rate $p$ thwarts a Rowhammer attack because it ensures that an aggressor row cannot escape being sampled with very high probability.
+Some of the earliest papers on Rowhammer introduced variants of sampling-based defenses under the names of ''Probabilistic Adjacent Row Activation'' (PARA) and ``Probabilistic Row Activation'' (PRA).

 Yoongu Kim, Ross Daly, Jeremie Kim, Chris Fallin, Ji Hye Lee, Donghyuk Lee, Chris Wilkerson, Konrad Lai, and Onur Mutlu\